MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use a global window with a time based trigger with a delay of 60 minutes.

 **Memorize:** `C) Use a session window with a gap time duration of 60 minutes.`

-**Quick reason:** There are 3 windowing concepts in dataflow and each can be used for below use case

 <details>
 <summary>Full explanation</summary>